apbr/mender-docs/05.System-updates-Yocto-Project/01.Overview/docs.md

 Mender marks one of the root filesystem partitions as *active*, making the partition the boot target.
 The other, *inactive* partition, holds the previous root file system update.
 The client may either overwrite the inactive partition on a new update or roll back if the active partition does not boot.
-On a successful update, the partitions swaps roles.
+On a successful update, the partitions swap roles.

 The persistent data partition stores data requiring preservation through system updates.